This feature is in beta. Help us shape it.

 Enter your Splunk instance URL.
 For Splunk Cloud, this is

 your-instance.splunkcloud.com.
-For Splunk Enterprise, it’s your self-hosted URL.5
+For Splunk Enterprise, it’s your self-hosted URL.Create an authentication token

 The TUI asks for an authentication token.
 Splunk uses this to authenticate API requests.In Splunk, go to Settings → Tokens.
 Click New Token, select a user with the appropriate role (see Permissions), and set an expiration.
 Copy the token and paste it into the TUI.